boating

 In rivers, marinas and within 100 ft of shore. - Sailboats and non-motorized vessels have the right-of-way.

-- Boats & Personal Water Craft (PWC) must stay 100 ft from a person in the water, other boats, dock or raft unless going slow no wake.
+Boats & Personal Water Craft (PWC) must stay 100 ft frompersons in the waterother boatsdocks andraftsunless going slow no-wake speed.

 - NO U turns in Clam & Torch Rivers.